 Wait, so there's no The Last of Us movie?

-Back in 2015, Druckmann was cited as saying he'd “just finished a second draft, and we did a table read with a bunch of actors," while calling the script "Pretty faithful to the game.
-There are some big changes, but the tone and what the story’s trying to say is pretty faithful to the game" (via IGN).
+Back in 2015, the game's writer, Neil Druckmann, was cited as saying he'd “just finished a second draft" and had "a table read with a bunch of actors," while calling the script "pretty faithful to the game."

-More recently, screenwriter Craig Mazin has commented on this, saying that “My feeling was ‘you can’t make a movie out of this, it has to be a show.
-It needs length.’
-It’s about the development of a relationship over a long journey, so it has to be a television show – and that’s that, that’s the way I see it" (via GamesRadar).
+Shortly after Druckmann's comments, screenwriter Craig Mazin said his feelings were that "you can’t make a movie out of this, it has to be a show.
+It needs length.
+It’s about the development of a relationship over a long journey, so it has to be a television show – and that’s that, that’s the way I see it."

 The Last of Us TV show: where can you watch it?

-The show is being developed for HBO, with Naughty Dog’s Neil Druckmann acting as co-writer alongside screenwriter Craig Mazin, who won an Emmy for outstanding writing on HBO's highly-praised Chernobyl miniseries that aired last year.
+The show is being developed for HBO, with Naughty Dog’s Neil Druckmann acting as co-writer alongside screenwriter Craig Mazin, who won an Emmy for outstanding writing on HBO's highly-praised Chernobyl miniseries, which aired last year.

-It will end up on HBO Max – the new streaming platform being released by HBO in May 2020.
-However, the new streaming service isn’t replacing the existing HBO Go and HBO Now services yet, so we may see it on more than one HBO platform.
+It will end up on HBO Max – the streaming platform launched by HBO in May 2020.

 The Last of Us TV show: story, cast, and characters